-It should not take longer than 3 months to get your Completion Certificate.
-If your IVA company says it will take longer than this without good reason you should complain.
+It should not take longer than 3-6 months to complete your IVA after the final payment.
+If your IVA company says it will take longer than this without good reason you consider making a complaint.

 The problem with this is that it means that your life is put on hold.
 Your name will remains on the Insolvency Register and there will be a delay in you being able to start repairing your credit file.

 One way this problem can be resolved is to agree with your IVA company that they can still keep any PPI paid after the Certificate is issued.